-TM 504 History and Theology of Sport Ministry
+TM 505 Theology of Sport

-This course examines the history and development of theology as it pertains to sport and play.
-It will provide a historical perspective on connections between sport, spirituality, and theology.
+This course examines the development of theology as it pertains to sport and play.
+It will provide perspective on connections between sport, spirituality, and theology.
 It will also focus on developing a Biblical view of contemporary sport, recreation, and play.
 During the course, students will wrestle with the practical ramifications of how their beliefs affect performance, coaching, and competition.
 Students will also gain a perspective on various opportunities, organizations, and movements which facilitate ministry in the competitive arena.

-TM 507 Ministry Methods and Assessment
+TM 507 Ministry Methods

 This course explores the different parts of effective ministry, including evangelism, apologetics, and discipleship.
 Students will learn how to share the Christian faith, how to dialogue with skeptics, and how to help Christians mature in their faith.
-Students will learn various methods and evaluate their own ministry in order to develop a plan for growth and improvement.